bcgov/nr-fom-mono/README.md

 ### Local / Bare Metal

+Run npm install for each of the components.

 Fire up components using Docker Compose, but not the ones you want to work on locally.
 Start commands are available in package.json.

 OBJECT_STORAGE_SECRET = object storage secret, available in the OpenShift dev secret `fom-object-storage-dev`